Bersella-AI/aida64-indicator/README.md

 ### Technical notes
 Improvements over *cokesu*'s solution have been made, including:
 - Up to 9 items can be transfered.
-Please see the chart below.
+Please refer to the chart below.
-- The ending pattern `E` has been removed, to suffice the 64-byte limit on the Serial's buffer (defined by `Arduino.h`).
+- The ending pattern `E` has been removed, to make data transfer more efficient.
 - ~~The Serial is configured to run on 115200 bps -- the default 9600 bps is sufficient enough, though.~~ That can be customized if needed :-P

 Instructions on AIDA64: